-- Under “Page Moderation,” delete any word or phrase you don’t want Facebook’s algorithms to hide, and then save the changes.
+- Under “Page Moderation,” delete any word or phrase you don’t want Facebook’s algorithms to hide, then click “Save changes.”

 By taking these steps, you’ll open the page for all users, including those using what might be considered offensive language.
 The good thing about such a move is that you’ll be able to identify critical issues that can improve your business, even if the words or phrases used by your clients aren’t appropriate.

-How to Stop Facebook From Filtering Comments on a Personal Profile
+How to Stop Facebook From Filtering Comments on a Facebook Profile

-Comment filtering isn’t just available for Facebook pages; it’s also activated for personal but popular profiles.
+Comment filtering isn’t just used on Facebook pages; it’s also activated for personal and business profiles.
 If you’ve managed to attract followers and grow your audience, Facebook might filter some comments with profane or inappropriate language.
 You also get ranked comments, where Facebook chooses what comments to display first rather than showing all of them in order.

 Stopping Facebook comment filtering on personal and business profiles comes with consequences.
-For example, you may end up stunting the growth of your brand because some users might decide to walk away if they realize their voices aren’t being heard.
-In addition, this setting may impact the user engagement rate on your Wall.
-This can deny you the chance to expand your reach and take advantage of Facebook’s algorithms that automatically increase the exposure of popular posts.
+For example, you may end up stunting the growth of your brand because some users decide to walk away if they realize their voices aren’t being heard.
+In addition, this setting may impact the user engagement rate on your Facebook wall, denying you the chance to expand your reach and take advantage of Facebook’s algorithms that automatically increase the exposure of popular posts.

 Luckily, turning off comment filtering on personal profiles is straightforward.

 - Click on your “profile icon” in the top-right section, then select “Settings & Privacy” from the dropdown menu.

 - Click on “Settings.”

-- Tap on the three horizontal lines in the top right corner.
+- Tap the “hamburger icon” (three horizontal lines) in the top right corner.